khanlab/khanlab.github.io/README.md

 By clicking on each user's profile picture, a window will pop up with information in detail, including a short blurb about the user, if provided.

+If you include an image and it does not show up on the website, please check to see if an image has been uploaded or if the path is correct!

 ### `news`

 Similar to people, `posts` (found under `news/_posts`) are used to create articles.
 However, the date used here is important as it is used to sort and grab the latest articles.

 ### `publications`

 A Jupyter notebook is used to grab all publications.
 Github is used to automate this process.
 This is updated monthly, and is currently set to display the 3 most recent articles.
 A full list of publications found is stored in a spreadsheet found in `_data/index/publications/publications.csv`.